purlak/dogfosterportal-sinatra-app/MY_NOTES.md

      -- Adoption_status
      -- User_id

-     user can edit only a dog being fostered by them
+     user can create a new dog in the db user can edit only a dog being fostered by them

   - DELETE delete details of dog no longer being fostered